spinnytea/freecell/README-todo.md

 ## Top-Level TODOs

+> There isn't currently anything marked with a priority.
+> Some next tasks could be:
+>
+> 1. review all 390 task tags / make a reistry of labels
+>    - if motivation and techdebt are first, maybe they need to be capitalized?
+>    - when we "copy the same idea" multiple times, maybe we need to make a common label for it?
+>    - i don't want to migrate tasks to jira or github or whatever
+>    - todo tree died / isn't enough, maybe i need something else
+> 2. actaully learn gsap, then do the `(animation) (refactor)`
+>    - it would be nice to get the `useCardPositionAnimations` tests in good shape
+>    - which might also lead into the "all action text" tests
+> 3. `notes/bug_reports`
+> 4. (settings)
+> 5. print/parse discrepancies for "non-standard" gameplay

 - TODO (gsap) review how we use gsap, right now it feels like magic
 - TODO (techdebt) switch from nextjs to vite
   - https://vite.dev/guide/build.html#multi-page-app